 Cooking & Food Preparation Technique

-The culinary techniques section includes posts and articles that cover tips, tutorials and best practices for various areas of some of the most important skills you'll learn regarding your cooking endeavor.
+The culinary techniques category includes posts and articles that cover tips, tutorials and best practices for various areas of some of the most important skills you'll learn regarding your cooking endeavor.
 Discussion includes how to best utilize proper basic and advanced knife skills, how to properly execute a recipe, how to prepare stocks and sauces, a bit about food safety, how to identify and classify ingredients and more.
 Additional topics include personal development in the culinary arena as well as coverage of online communities that assist with the training of professional chefs and well as home cooks.

 The goal behind chopping fresh herbs is to do so in a way that doesn’t bruise them and make them bleed.
 If you go about chopping on your cutting board and end up finding that you’ve made a green mess, you either over-chopped or worked with a dull knife.
 If you’re knife is very sharp […]